 The 20 Year Vacuum

 Miele vacuums are designed and tested to last 20 years of residential use, which according to them means 45 minutes at the highest motor setting once per week.
 That works out to 1000 operating hours.
-Roughly, that’s probably vacuuming your home once or twice a week, depending on size.
+That’s probably vacuuming your home once or twice a week, depending on size.

 The upfront cost of a Miele may be higher than many other brands, but they truly will cost less over the years.
 Many bag and bagless vacuums just don’t match up to the quality Miele puts out.
 So not only do you get worse vacuuming performance, but you pay more for it by having to replace your vacuum every few years.